It’s time to start getting ready for a new homeschool year – which means it’s time to unwrap your brand new, crisp, clean planner!

 A Walk Through Your Well Planned Day Planner

 As you open the first pages of Well Planned Day, you will find some practical help.
-These pages contain samples for using the weekly spread to plan or record for one to four children.
-Next you will find tips for developing a habit of planning and a walk through each section of your new planner.
+These pages contain tips for developing a habit of planning and a walk through each section of your new planner.

 These perforated, tear-out sheets are perfect to use with the younger children in the family.
 To help my children participate in organization, I laminated the cards and use dry erase markers to keep these in use throughout the entire year.
-On one side, my little tykes kept track of chores.
+On one side, they kept track of chores.
 On the other side, they could check off their school progress.
-Although younger non-readers will need help, when kids are in preschool through about 3rd or 4th grade, these are a great way to teach the importance of daily responsibilities and introduce the concept of a to-do list.
+Although younger non-readers will need help, when kids are in preschool through about 3rd or 4th grade these are a great way to teach the importance of daily responsibilities and introduce the concept of a to-do list.

-Neatly tucked within each month’s article are the tear-out shopping lists.
-Utilize these in coordination with the weekly dinner menu planning section on the weekly layout to create a dinner menu plan, checking your supply of household items to build a grocery list, or getting ready to run errands.
+Neatly tucked within each month’s article are the uniquely designed tear-out shopping lists.
+Utilize these in coordination with the weekly dinner menu planning section on the weekly layout to create a dinner menu plan, check your supply of household items to build a grocery list, or be prepared to run errands.

 With five kids, I needed a planner that would help me manage everyone at a glance.
 That need is behind the design of the two-page weekly spread.
 Combine space for core subjects, electives, and extracurricular involvement with color-coding and abbreviations, and you can easily see at a glance what each child needs for the day or week.
 There is also space for jotting down priorities, keeping track of the week’s menu planning, and taking notes for the weekend.
 Finally, find a teaching tip and an encouraging Scripture verse on every week’s spread.

 With the Future Plans section, you can prepare for the new school year even before you are ready to crack into your next planner.
 This year I’ve included a 2019-2020 Year at a Glance page along with July, August, September, and October months to schedule events beyond the school year.
 These can easily be transferred to your new Well Planned Day next year.